mondoohq/chef-mondoo/examples/README.md

-# Run Mondoo Cookbook with Chef Run
+# Run Mondoo Cookbook with chef-run

 1. Spin up a new Linux machine on [AWS](https://console.aws.amazon.com/console/home)
 2. Create the wrapper cookbook